williamhqs/GSAnalysis/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-###Use it from storyboard
+1. Use it from storyboard
 Just drag and drop a UIView to storyboard and change the class to "GSxxxView", that's it.

-### You also can use it as normal UIView, but you need to prove the dataSource.
+2. You also can use it as normal UIView

+Both way need to provide the dataSources

 ## Requirements
 IOS 8 and later.
 ## Installation